 - Start with plants you feel confident you can grow, or have grown in the past.

 - Choose one or two favourite varieties that you adore for seed saving.

 - Start with annual varieties.
 Annual varieties produce seed in the same year that they are planted.

 - Do a bit of research to find open-pollinated (i.e., not hybrid, or F1) varieties.

-- If the seed or plant is not labelled ‘hybrid’ or ‘F1’, it is likely an open-pollinated variety.
+- If the seed or plant is NOT labelled ‘hybrid’ or ‘F1’, it is likely an open-pollinated variety suitable for seed saving.

-- Do not buy hybrid varieties because the plants you grow from their seed next season won’t look like this year’s plants.
+- Do not save seeds from hybrid varieties because the plants you grow from their seeds won’t look like this year’s plants.

-- Choose self-pollinating varieties.
-These are unlikely to cross with other varieties.
+- Start with self-pollinating varieties.
+These are unlikely to cross with each other.

 - For varieties that cross-pollinate and bloom to set edible fruit (e.g., squash, cucumber, pumpkin, corn), ask neighbouring gardeners what they are growing.
 Consider whether you can both grow the same variety.